- Home

 When you retire, a whole new world of opportunity can open up.
 Not having to go to work leaves the days free, and for many of us, it’s the first time we can really make our own rules and schedules.

-But while the beckoning freedom means we can pursue hobbies and goals we didn’t have time for before, it can also come with concerns.
+But while the beckoning freedom means we can pursue hobbies and goals we previously didn’t have time for, it can also come with concerns.
 You might not know how you’ll fill your days once you’ve retired, or maybe you worry about becoming bored or isolated.

-So, if you’re looking for inspiration, here are 22 brilliant retirement ideas for any age.
+So, if you’re looking for some inspiration, here are 22 brilliant retirement ideas for any age.

 22 brilliant retirement ideas for any age